 A practical ‘hands on’ program is being developed by the Resus4kids team to enhance the on line learning that you have completed.
 The knowledge skills you gain by completing both courses may help save a life Remember, ANY attempt at CPR is better than no attempt.

 To complete this FREE Online learning please go to kidshealth.schn.health.nsw.gov.au/cpr

-Or Click on image to watch video only.
+Or Click on the image to watch the video only.